RAPJThompson/AnagramAPI/README.md

 # AnagramAPI

 This is a basic Spring Boot application that creates and runs a REST API for interacting with anagrams stored in memory.
-If running locally, runns on Port 3000.
+If running locally, runs on Port 3000.
+To run locally use Java 11 with the command

+    java -jar AnagramAPI.jar

 Basic usage: